-In Example 2, the fourth parameter of signal $TC_InvokeReq$ is taken as input for function OpName.
-Depending on its input value, the function returns a text which forms the second half of the constraint name.
-As a consequence, $TC_InvokeReq$ signals with different fourth parameter are automat-
+In Example 2 the fourth parameter of signal $TC\InvokeReq$ is taken as input for function OpName.
+Depending on its value, the function returns a text which forms the second half of the constraint name.
+As a consequence, $TC\InvokeReq$ signals with different fourth parameter are automatically mapped onto constraints with different names.